Early Years Entitlement for 2,3 and 4 Year Olds

 How we deliver the Early Years Entitlement

 It is Mama Bear’s policy to support parents / carers by offering the Early Years Entitlement flexibly, either as stand-alone sessions (Early Years Entitlement-only) or as part of a broader booking pattern (fee-paying nursery place).
-Please note though that in order to do this sustainably we have to limit how we offer, as well as how many, term time only places each setting provides.
-Accordingly, some places may be limited with availability being given first to children already in our care, their siblings and then to new clients on a first-come-first-served basis.
-The dates of the funded weeks vary from year to year but are structured to match local school term dates as closely as possible.
+Please note that in order to manage demand and to do this sustainably, we are no longer offering any new term time only sessions and now only provide EYE sessions on an all year round (47.5 weeks p.a.) basis.
+Availability for funded places is given first to children already in our care, their siblings and then to new clients on a first-come-first-served basis.
+The dates of the funded weeks vary from year to year and are published in advance.

 What we charge for

 The Early Years Entitlement funding is intended to deliver free, high quality, flexible childcare.
-It is not intended to pay for the costs of meals, drinks, snacks, other consumables, extra hours or additional activities.
+It is not intended to pay for the costs of meals, drinks, snacks, other consumables or additional activities.

-To cover this a consumables charge is made for funded sessions.
+To cover this a consumables charge is made for funded sessions across all age groups.

 The charge is intended to contribute towards the cost of items not covered by the funding, including all meals, drinks and snacks.

-This charge is waived for parents / carers in receipt of the Early Years Pupil Premium (EYPP).
+This charge is waived for parents / carers in receipt of the Early Years Pupil Premium (EYPP) or where the child is funded through the low / no income (disadvantaged) route.

 As an alternative to the hourly charge, we would therefore encourage parents / carers who are in receipt of benefits or whose children have been in care or adopted from care to apply for the EYPP.